-- Recently recognized by Summit County Chamber as “Best Team of the Year” among all private and public sector organizations in the County.
+- Summer of 2020, recognized by Summit County Chamber as “Best Team of the Year” among all private and public sector organizations in the County.

 - Held strategic planning sessions with Town Council, adopted shared vision, expected outcomes and aligned Council’s vision to all staff assignments.

 - Implemented the Town Council’s highest priority to increase the number of deed-restricted housing by establishing a “housing helps” program, brought to fruition a partnership with CDOT to develop a housing project, and prioritized a private-public partnership for new 50+ unit housing project (underway).

 - Successfully implemented Town Council’s priority to reduce teen vaping by passage of voter approved “nicotine tax” to fund teen cessation programs.